 Has every person you’ve ever made a recommendation to responded with something like “Already tried them, they’re great.”
 If not, why would you expect that the same reaction would occur when someone recommends what you do?

 What happens in the meantime when no one is referring your work?
 Maybe the customers who refer you the most have been discouraged lately.
 Maybe they’ve gone hunting, fishing, or skiing.
 Are they overseas for a month?
 Does it make sense to sit around & let sales and marketing “take care of itself” while waiting for the typical volume of referrals you get when those customers return?
 Is that what your competitors are doing to get new business?

 Some businesses are better than others at generating referrals & create a process that makes it easy.
 Certain types of work is easier to refer.
 There are other kinds of work that few are likely to crow about because of the reflection it makes on the referrer.

-It’s great that you have a product that’s so good that it sells itself.
-That doesn’t mean you should sit on your hands & wait for business to arrive.
+It’s great that you have a product that’s so good that it sells itself or markets itself (whatever that means to you).
+That doesn’t mean you should sit on your hands & wait for business to waltz in the door.